HorizenLabs/zkVerify/RELAY.md

 # Relay Chain

-In order to start a relaychain network you need to do some steps before:
+In order to start a relay chain network you need to do some steps before:

 - Compile `zkv-relay` and `paratest` nodes
 - Generate relay chain spec file